Skip to main content

 Why do I pop up pitches that feel well timed?

-Timing and bat path angle are separate problems — you can be perfectly on time and still pop up if your bat path is steeper than the pitch's descent angle at contact.
+Timing and bat path angle are separate problems.
+This means you can be perfectly on time and still pop up if your bat path is steeper than the pitch's descent angle at contact.

 Does a higher arc pitch cause more pop-ups?

-Yes, a higher arc descends more steeply into the zone, which requires a flatter bat path to match it — hitters who keep the same swing plane on high-arc pitches pop up more often.
+Yes, a higher arc descends more steeply into the zone.
+This requires a flatter bat path to match it.
+This means hitters who keep the same swing plane on high-arc pitches pop up more often.

 Related guides & benchmarks